klaflash/odin-project/README.md

 <br/>

 ## 📁 [odin-library](https://klaflash.github.io/odin-project/odin-library)
-Simple library where books can be added and removed;
+Simple library where books can be added and removed.
 <br/>
 <br/>